phaserjs/phaser/README.md

 * Animation - Group Creation, showing how to create animations across all Group children in one call.
 * Particles - Rain by Jens Anders Bakke.
 * Particles - Snow by Jens Anders Bakke.
+* Groups - Nested Groups - showing how to embed one Group into another Group.

 Updates: